solita/solita.github.com/_posts/2020-11-xx-azure-devops-pipeline-as-code.md

 ---
 layout: post
-title: Azure DevOps Build Pipeline as Code
+title: Upgrade Your Classic Pipelines to Pipeline as Code in Azure DevOps
 author: lassiautio
 excerpt: >
   Azure DevOps' pipeline as code first sounds a bit scary for those who are familiar with older classic pipeline GUI.